philspil66/gatekeeper/README.md

 ### Enable/Disable Features for Specific Users/Entities

-Even if the previous things we saw are useful, LaravelFeature **is not just about pushing the on/off button on a feature**.
+Even if the previous things we saw are useful, Gatekeeper **is not just about pushing the on/off button on a feature**.
 Sometimes, business necessities require more flexibility.
 Think about a [**Canary Release**](http://martinfowler.com/bliki/CanaryRelease.html): we want to rollout a feature only to specific users.
 Or, maybe, just for one tester user.

 #### Enable Features Management for Specific Users

-LaravelFeature makes this possible, and also easier just as **adding a trait to our `User` class**.
+Gatekeeper makes this possible, and also easier just as **adding a trait to our `User` class**.

 In fact, all you need to do is to: